Bishopville, South Carolina

 Bishopville is a town in Lee County, South Carolina, United States.
 The population was 3,471 at the 2010 census.
 It is the county seat of Lee County.

 Geography

 Bishopville is located near Lee State Park.

 According to the United States Census Bureau, the town has a total area of 2.4 sqmi, of which 2.4 sqmi is land and 0.04 sqmi (1.26%) is water.

 Climate

-Bishopville has a humid subtropical climate, with balmy winters and long, hot summers.
+Bishopville has a humid subtropical climate (Köppen Cfa), with balmy winters and long, hot summers.